 - MRI scan

-- blood tests to rule out other nerve dysfunction causes such as nerve inflammation occurring in diabetes, an underactive thyroid, or immune system problem.
+- Blood tests should be ordered to rule out other potential causes of nerve dysfunction, such as nerve inflammation associated with diabetes, an underactive thyroid, or an autoimmune disorder.

-Recently, more doctors are using ultrasound to follow the course of the nerve to see if there is evidence of trapping at any point.
-Also, ultrasound allows a method to inject the nerve with a local anesthetic or cortisone.
+Recently, more doctors have been using ultrasound to track the nerve’s course and identify any potential points of entrapment.
+Ultrasound also allows for the injection of the nerve with a local anaesthetic or cortisone.
 However, improvement in pain after a cortisone injection makes nerve entrapment more likely.

 It is essential to exclude other conditions that overlap with a trapped nerve, such as an inflamed nerve from medical diseases, local inflammation from muscles and tendons, and nerve trapping from above (sciatica or piriformis syndrome).

-Sometimes, if the trapping of the nerve is due to a growth, MRI picks up pressure on the nerve.
-However, MRI will not pick up all cases of tarsal tunnel syndrome.
+Sometimes, if the nerve is trapped due to growth, an MRI can detect pressure on the nerve.
+However, MRIs do not always detect all cases of tarsal tunnel syndrome.

-Once the diagnosis is confirmed, then simple treatments are started.
+Once the diagnosis is confirmed, simple treatments are started.

-Ibuprofen cream or tablets can reduce inflammation of the nerve and improve symptoms.
-In addition, physical therapy such as soft tissue massage, acupuncture, and neural glides can loosen the nerve.
+Ibuprofen cream or tablets can reduce nerve inflammation and improve symptoms.
+Additionally, physical therapy techniques such as soft tissue massage, acupuncture, and neural glides can help loosen the nerve.
 Sometimes, medications such as amitriptyline or duloxetine can reduce nerve symptoms.

-Sometimes, we use ultrasound-guided cortisone injection at the site of a pinched nerve to confirm and help the problem.
+Sometimes, we use an ultrasound-guided cortisone injection at the site of a pinched nerve to confirm and help with the problem.

-Final word from Sportdoctorlondon about a pinched nerve in calf
+Final word from Sportdoctorlondon about a pinched nerve in the calf

-Unexplained pain in the calf, foot, or ankle might be due to nerve damage.
-If imaging such as X-ray or MRI is normal, consider a pinched nerve as a possible cause.
+Unexplained calf, foot, or ankle pain might be due to nerve damage.
+If imaging tests, such as X-rays or MRIs, are normal, consider a pinched nerve as a possible cause.
 The diagnosis is made by combining an assessment with other tests such as ultrasound, nerve conduction studies, and an injection.
-Overall, you should see a doctor experienced in picking up these uncommon causes of unexplained pain.
+Overall, it is recommended to consult a doctor with experience in identifying these uncommon causes of unexplained pain.

 I had sciatica for 6 weeks now the pain in back is slowly going .but now the pain is on top of my calf muscle leading to my ankle .many years ago I was involved in a I.e.d explosion in Iraq witch left 3 toes on my right foot with no nerves what can I do to stop the pain at the back of my right calf